rust-lang/rfcs/text/0000-write-pointers.md

     foo.c = Bar { d = 10, e = 12.0 };
 }

-fn out_bar_panics(foo: &out Bar) {
-    // When we panic here we drop here we don't ever drop any value behind a &out because &out can never have a destructor, it doesn't matter panic!("Oh no, something went wrong!");
-}

 let x: Foo;

 init_foo_can_panic(&uninit x);

-let x: Bar;

-out_bar_panics(&out x); // when we take a &out, we are asserting that the old value doesn't need to drop, and doesn't matter.
-This is fine because Bar is Copy and does not have a destructor.
 ```

 # Drawbacks